 A. This varies a lot: for some it’s the programming, for others the mathematics, for others the statistical reasoning.

 Q. How difficult has it been for students to enroll into CS/Stat 100 in past semesters?

 A. We’ve been growing the course capacity to accommodate the demand.
-In fall 2018, most, if not all who wanted to enroll were eventually able to do so (if not right at the start).
+In Spring 2019, most, if not all who wanted to enroll were eventually able to do so (if not right at the start).

 Q. What will be the policy for final conflicts in this class; will there be an alternate final?

 A. We will have an alternate final (time TBA).